All Episodes

 Who's the good guy?

-And the good guy is Ursula, who is telling you that we're on the brink of another uh disastrous worldwide epidemic, even though she doesn't give you any information about it, which leaves you to it would only take a little bit of a conspiracy theorist to think, boy, these guys really can just kind of release things when they want.
+And the good guy is Ursula, who is telling you that we're on the brink of another disastrous worldwide epidemic, even though she doesn't give you any information about it, which leaves you to, it would only take a little bit of a conspiracy theorist to think, boy, these guys really can just kind of release things when they want.

-What what would the next COVID look like?
+What would the next COVID look like?

 If they really wanted us all to bow, could they release something that was 10 times as deadly as COVID just to show us who's boss?